BankoleJoseph12345/alx-higher_level_programming/0x04-python-more_data_structures/README.md

-Write a function that computes the square value of all integers of a matrix using
+Write a function that deletes keys with a specific value in a dictionary.